 "A Certified Framework for Compiling and Executing Garbage-Collected Languages", Andrew McCreight, Tim Chevalier, and Andrew Tolmach.
 ICFP '10

-I don't do much software outside my day job right now.
+I don't do software right now.
 From 2011-2013 I put most of my time into the Rust project.

 "She had a pretty gift for quotation, which is a serviceable substitute for wit." -- W. Somerset Maugham